KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 The project will appeal to individuals and organizations interested in solving problems common in third-world, underdeveloped, and developing countries, as well as those working towards achieving the Sustainable Development Goals (SDGs).
 Additionally, it serves as a showcase of my skills and practical applications for roles in data analysis and data science.

 ### SQL:
 The first area that is addressed is the state of the water sources in the country.
 This first part of the project is motivated by SDG Goal 6 (Clean Water and Sanitation).
 This is the goal that aims ensure availability and sustainable management of water and sanitation for all.
-Here I will clean, analyse and visualise 60 000 records that can be found in the Data sources section.
+Here I will clean, analyse and visualise 60 000 records that can be found in the Data sources section (1.1.1 and 1.1.2).
 This data will from here on be referred to as "Water Related Data"

 **Key Findings:**